 Will black Mormons vote for Romney or Obama?
 Guest contributor W. Paul Reeve offers a historical perspective of African Americans in the LDS Church -- and the decisions they must make in a pivotal election year.

 As we begin Black History Month, here’s a letter from 1865 making the rounds.
 In it, Jourdan Anderson, a former slave, responds to his former master Colonel P.H.
-Anderson, who had written to invite him back to the plantation — this time, with pay.
+Anderson, who had written to invite him back to the plantation.

 For Black History Month: a MacArthur "genius" who's unearthing an especially painful chapter of the American experience — the intersecting history of African-Americans and Native Americans, and the little-known narratives that Cherokee landowners held black slaves.
 Even with history this difficult, Tiya Miles shows us the possibility of stretching the canvas of the past wide enough to hold both hard truths and healing.